 artistic director, choreographer, collaborator & performer // James Gnam is a dance artist based in Vancouver and Montreal.
 He is the artistic director of plastic orchid factory, a founding member of Left of Main as well as an associate artist with MAYDAY and Grand Poney.
-He trained at the National Ballet School of Canada and from 1998 to the present, has performed in the works of Crystal Pite, Twyla Tharp, Mark Morris, Jiri Kylian, Barak Marshall and collaborated in the creation of new work with Lee Su-Feh, Jacques Poulin-Denis, Melanie Demers, Vanessa Goodman, Peter Bingham and Tedd Robinson.
+He trained at the National Ballet School of Canada and from 1998 to the present, has performed in the works of Crystal Pite, Twyla Tharp, Mark Morris, Jiri Kylian, Barak Marshall and collaborated in the creation of new work with Lee Su-Feh, Jacques Poulin-Denis, Melanie Demers, Vanessa Goodman, Evann Siebens, Peter Bingham and Tedd Robinson.
 With plastic orchid, James collaboratively devises interdisciplinary work that focuses the body as a site of social commentary.
-James’ research and work have been supported by Opera Estate in Bassano Italy; Circuit-Est in Montreal; Centre Q and the National Arts Centre in Ottawa; Electric Company Theatre, The New Forms Festival, The Vancouver Art gallery and SFU Woodwards in Vancouver.
+James’ research and performance have been supported by Opera Estate in Bassano Italy; Circuit-Est in Montreal; Centre Q and the National Arts Centre in Ottawa; Electric Company Theatre, The New Forms Festival, The Vancouver Art gallery, The Burrard Arts Foundation/Facade Festival, The Belkin Gallery and SFU/W in Vancouver.
 In 2010, the late Lola Maclaughlin nominated James and his wife Natalie for the City of Vancouver’s Mayor’s Arts Award for Dance.

 artistic producer, collaborator & performer // Natalie LeFebvre Gnam is an award-winning dance artist, educator, and the artistic producer of plastic orchid factory.
 She studied at L'École Supérieure de Ballet in Montréal and since 1997 has collaborated and performed in works with Le Jeune Ballet du Québec, Les Grands Ballets Canadiens de Montréal, dancersdancing and Coleman Lemieux & Co. and MACHiNENOiSY.
 Since 2009, she works closely with James Gnam and the artists of plastic orchid to create interdisciplinary work.
 She has worked as Administrative Agent at Théâtre la Seizième and continues in her role as Operations Manager for Vancouver theatre company, Fight With a Stick and the chair of the Training Society of Vancouver.